-Breast milk is a complete food containing everything a baby needs for around the first six months of life, including iron.
-Although levels of iron in breast milk aren’t high, a baby is also born with iron stores (extra iron stored in the blood).
-Breast milk will normally have the perfect amount of iron to complement these stores until a baby starts eating solid food.
+Breast milk is a complete food containing everything a baby needs for around the first six months of life.
+Although levels of iron in breast milk aren’t very high, a baby is also born with iron stores (iron reserves in the body).
+The iron levels in breast milk complement a baby’s iron stores until they start eating solid food at around six months of age and can access iron from their wider diet.12

 When might a baby’s iron stores be low?

-Georgieff (2009) says that if a mother is anaemic during pregnancy it is a primary risk factor for restricting the amount of iron available to the unborn baby.
-Georgieff also links maternal hypertension, diabetes or if she smoked during pregnancy with a baby’s low iron status3.
-Iron deficiency in pregnancy can increase the risk of a baby having a low birth weight or being premature in addition to increasing the possibility that a baby may have low iron stores4.
-If a mother is anaemic after birth this can be associated with tiredness, low milk supply and postnatal depression (OUH, 2017).
+Some studies indicate that if a mother is anaemic (has low iron levels) during pregnancy it is a risk factor for restricting the amount of iron available to the unborn baby16.
+Georgieff (2009) also links maternal hypertension, diabetes or if the mother smoked during pregnancy with a baby potentially having low iron status.
+Iron deficiency in pregnancy can also increase the risk of a baby having a low birth weight or being premature in addition to increasing the possibility that a baby may have low iron stores17.
+However the iron status of the mother is not the only factor determining infant iron stores and more research is needed.18

 Premature birth/low birth weight